JAVELIN “Monumental Contribution To Our Success”

 Data Services Manager Phil Bew ensures the Jobshop functions are available to those who need to use them, including providing some extra tools on Shop Floor Data Capture screens with Crystal Reports to enable shop floor workers to see what they’ve done.
 “Everyone on the shop floor books their time through the Shop Floor Data Capture function, and we provide 15 touch screen terminals around the factory, on specially produced stands.”

 They have also set up a number of codes to analyse what their indirect, non-rechargeable staff in terms of overheads, are working on.
-“This means we can fully understand what’s driving costs throughout all areas of the business by utilising Jobshop’s time booking system.”
+“This means we can fully understand what’s driving costs throughout all areas of the business by utilizing Jobshop’s time booking system.”

 Nigel Barnes says that overall, Jobshop gives managers a far better understanding of the business, including what they need to do and when they need to do it.
 “It gives us exceptional control across all contracts, telling us which orders have to be placed on any given day, and which parts have to be released into the manufacturing process.
 The costing engine enables us to identify the gross profit at the budget stage, anyone can see any data from any screen relating to where a job is and how it’s progressing.
 It also gives us far greater visibility in what products we’ve got in the stores and gives us total control over all surplus material.”He is already preparing for the next area they would like to develop in conjunction with Jobshop: “We want to look next at how much time the processes take, how many keystrokes people have to make, and how people’s workflow interfaces with Jobshop to allow us to get even more benefit from the system with less interaction.”